 The Configure Input window allows you to change your key settings.
 You can play Project64 using either a keyboard or USB controller.
 Project64 supports the Nintendo 64 joystick and even the Memory Pak.
 I find it incredibly difficult to play most Nintendo 64 games without using a USB controller, so I’d really recommend it.
 The joystick is extremely difficult to mimic through keyboard keys, and it’s just very uncomfortable to do so.

-Download the games you want from CoolROM and put them all in the same folder, anywhere you want.
+Put all your ROMs in the same folder, anywhere you want.

 The next thing you’re going to want to do, after getting your ROMs, is select the directory that holds all of them.
 You can do that under the Options menu.